williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 - The Authentication API controls access to the Okta API.
 - The OAuth 2.0 protocol controls authorization to access a protected resource, like your web app, mobile app, or API service.
 - The OpenID Connect protocol is built on the OAuth 2.0 protocol and helps authenticate users and convey information about them.
-It is also more opinionated that plain OAuth 2.0, for example in its scope definitions.
+It is also more opinionated than plain OAuth 2.0, for example in its scope definitions.

-If you would like to work with the Okta API and control user access to Okta, then you want to use the Authentication API and should check out the [Okta Authentication API documentation](https://developer.okta.com/docs/api/resources/authn.html).
+If you would like to work with the Okta API and control user access to Okta, then you should use the Authentication API and should check out the [Okta Authentication API documentation](https://developer.okta.com/docs/api/resources/authn.html).

 If you are interested in controlling access to your own application, then you should use the OAuth 2.0 and OpenID Connect (OIDC) protocols.
-The OAuth 2.0 protocol will allow you to delete authorization, while the OIDC protocol will allow you retrieve and store authentication information about your end-users.
+The OAuth 2.0 protocol will allow you to delegate authorization, while the OIDC protocol will allow you retrieve and store authentication information about your end-users.
 The Okta Authentication Guide is intended to help you figure out how to implement and use OAuth 2.0 and OIDC with Okta.

 ### OAuth 2.0